brianyingling/notes/udemy/aws-certified-solutions-architect-associate/05-ec2-storage-ebs-efs.md

 * EFS file sync to sync from on-premise file system to EFS
 * Backup EFS to EFS (incremental - can choose frequency)
 * Encrypted when at rest using KMS

+## EFS Hands On
+* configuring EFS on 2 ec2 instances using SSH
+* Follow the directions when looking at your EFS instance in the AWS console:
+    * install efs utils: `sudo yum install -y amazon-efs-utils`
+    * create an efs folder: `sudo mkdir /efs`
+    * mount your efs drive to the the efs folder: `sudo mount -t efs fs-37b4484f:/ /efs`, where `fs-xxxx` you get from the AWS console

+## EBS and EFS for Solutions Architect
+* EBS volumes can be attached to only one instance at a time (like a usb stick)
+* EBS volumes are locked at the availability zone level (can migrate using snapshots and backups, but functionally only at AZ level)
+* Migrating an EBS volume across AZ means first backing it up (snapshot), then recreating it on the other AZ
+* EBS backups use IO and you shouldn't run them while your application is handling a lot of traffic
+* Root EBS volumes of instances get terminated by default if the EC2 instance gets terminated
+* Disk IO is high -> increase EBS volume size (for gp2)
+* EFS allows for mounting 100s of instances
+* EFS share website files (like wordpress)
+* EBS gp2, optimize on cost (for local-type of storage on the instance)
+* Can use a custom AMI for faster deployment on Auto Scaling Groups.
+* EFS vs EBS vs Instance Store
+* Solution architecture on EBS / EFS is discussed in a later section